Big Mama dune during sunrise

 Affiliate Disclaimer

 Namibia is hands down one of the most awe-inspiring countries we’ve ever explored, packed with experiences that left us in total disbelief (in the best way).
 Picture this: spotting lions on a self-drive safari in Etosha, kayaking alongside playful seals in Swakopmund, stargazing under the surreal skies of Spitzkoppe, and scaling the epic dunes of Sossusvlei.
-Every single day felt like a dream we didn’t want to wake up from.
-Having now travelled through Namibia for over 2 weeks, and researched every possible hidden gem in this beautiful country, we have rounded up the top 18 unforgettable things to do in Namibia – And we’re so excited to share them with you!
+Every single day felt like a dream, like we were transported to an entirely different planet.
+Having now travelled through Namibia for over 2 weeks, and researched every possible hidden gem in this beautiful country, we have rounded up the top 18 unforgettable things to do in Namibia.
+These were our favourite experiences and we’re so excited to share them with you!

 Sunrise at the natural rock arch in Namibia Spitzkoppe